 Topical Flea Medications

 Topical flea medications are some of the most popular because they are easy to apply and work fast.
 Most of these topical flea meds are applied to the back of your cat’s neck and can start killing fleas in as little as 12 hours.
-The active ingredient in most topical flea treatments is fipronil, which can paralyze the fleas and ticks and kill them.
 You apply it to the back of the neck so it spreads over the cat’s body oils.

 A flea collar can be worn around your cat’s neck and provide a constant flow of flea medicine.
 In fact, some flea collars can even last for months.
 They kill fleas by slowly releasing medication.